iphtech/DrawShapes-SwiftUI/README.md

 2. Drawing a `circle` requires the __center position__ and the __radius__ of the circle
 3. Drawing a `recatngle` requires drawing 4 paths accordingly.

-In this project, we create basic shapes __scaled to a map__.
+In this project, we create basic shapes __scaled to map__.
 The shapes will be positioned at a particular position with respect to the map.

 __Here is a quick preview of the app__ <br />
 `Mac` <br />